 Our government should tell us to supplement

 But even better is to prevent a person ever getting into this critical phase of covid-19.
 That’s why early intervention, taking 1 gram of vitamin C an hour upon first signs of infection, is likely to save even more lives.
 This reduces duration and severity of symptoms with most people becoming symptom-free within 24 hours.
 It takes, on average, two weeks of being sick with covid-19 to trigger the ‘cytokine storm’ phase.
 If you can beat the infection within 48 hours you’ll be out of the woods.
 Prevention is better than cure.

-Those most at risk start with very low levels of vitamin C and D. The Swiss Nutrition Society, which advises the Government ,recognise this and are recommending all citizens supplement vitamin C and D to 'strengthen the immune system'.
-They recommend all take supplements of 200mg of vitamin C and 2,000iu of vitamin D 'because this dose has demonstrated to reduce risk of respiratory tract infections.'
+Those most at risk start with very low levels of vitamin C and D. The Swiss Nutrition Society, which advises the Government ,recognise this and are recommending all citizens supplement vitamin C and D to ‘strengthen the immune system’.
+They recommend all take supplements of 200mg of vitamin C and 2,000iu of What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…. ‘because this dose has demonstrated to reduce risk of respiratory tract infections.’
 The vitamin C dose is too low but it does guarantee no-one will succumb to infection in a state of vitamin C deficiency. which can only make outcomes worse This expert report, produced for the Swiss government by the Swiss Society of Nutrition, came out earlier this week.